Ashok0/EnderalVREssentials-Nightly/README.md

 [**Kolapon's Unique Weapons v1.5**](https://www.nexusmods.com/enderalspecialedition/mods/95?tab=files): Gives unique appearance to several of the unique weapons in Enderal and adds a brand new staff to one of the bosses.

+[**Sting of the Blue Islands Replacer v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/86?tab=files): Replaces that Ugly Scimitar with something worthy of betraying the Golden Sickle for.

 [**Craftable Bound Weapons v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/195?tab=files): Allows the player to craft and temper fully functional permanent bound weapons and arrows.
 Can be crafted at any smithy for 2 filled grand soul gems and tempered for 1 grand soul gem at any grindstone.
 Fully compatible.

 [**Bowgasm SE - Nicos AIO Vanilla Bow Replacer SE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/42929?tab=files): Optional file is a non-plug in replacer for nearly all Vanilla bows in game with higher poly models, more realistic shapes, and higher resolution textures.